How much does Adsense pay per page view

 I can’t tell you the exact amount you can earn with AdSense as the seven (7) terms we discussed above differ from person to person.
 Rest assured that you will earn based on the effort you put into it.

 I have a friend who got a check of $XXXX from Adsense every month with a blog that had 60K pageviews per month then.
-But the design of his blog was too professional.
+But the design of his blog was very professional.
+You may see our expert guide on how to disable AdSense Ads from website pages and posts.

 Hope this article has helped you know the terms that Adsense considers to pay for its publishers.
 Please share your comment with us via the comment section.